 “Technologies are morally neutral until we apply them.
 It’s only when we use them for good or for evil that they become good or evil.”

 The answer to this question is different depending on whom you ask.
 Users on Tradingview are using anything from Moon Cycles to Fib Retracements to Fractal Patterns to predict the coin’s price.
 Yes, you’ve heard right, Moon Cycles.
 JustinCaravaggio from Tradingview posted this chart showing how during bullish runs, full moon means volatility:

-It looks like duringruns (green lines) , the (dark) marks leading up to the (white).
-For the first half of the (white phase) we see a cool down or support build.
-This trend appears to be reversed during phases.
-Next is in 2 days.
-So based on these trends, on May 25th or within a few days of the 25 we could see the top or a small consolidation before the next leg up.
+It looks like during bullish runs (green lines) , the full moon (dark) marks volatility leading up to the new moon (white).
+For the first half of the new moon (white phase) we see a cool down or support build.
+This trend appears to be reversed during bearish phases.
+Next new moon is in 2 days.
+So based on these trends, on May 25th or within a few days of the 25 we could see the bitcoin top or a small consolidation before the next leg up.

 The reality of the situation is that nobody has predicted Bitcoin’s current price rise before it happened.
 Because the price is behaving so unexpectedly, using any form of technical analysis may be futile at this point.
 It seems that with new all time highs being broken every single day, technical analysis based on Moon Cycles is just as reliable as analysis on more respectable metrics such as Fib Retracementss or Elliot Waves.

 To answer our question of how long will this price trend continue, my answer is as long as the price rally has fuel.
 When I say fuel I am referring to trading volume.
 If you look at the chart below, you will notice that during times of relatively low trade volume the price is stagnant, but when the volume comes in the price starts moving.